carbonblack/cb-event-forwarder/README.md

-# Cb Response Event Forwarder
+# CB Event Forwarder

 ## Overview

-The Cb Response Event Forwarder is a standalone service that will listen on the Cb Response enterprise bus and export events (both watchlist/feed hits as well as raw endpoint events, if configured) in a normalized JSON or LEEF format.
+The CB EDR Event Forwarder is a standalone service that will listen on the Cb EDR enterprise bus and export events (both watchlist/feed hits as well as raw endpoint events, if configured) in a normalized JSON or LEEF format.
 The events can be saved to a file, delivered to a network service or archived automatically to an Amazon AWS S3 bucket.
 These events can be consumed by any external system that accepts JSON or LEEF, including Splunk and IBM QRadar.

 The list of events to collect is configurable.
 By default all feed and watchlist hits, alerts, binary notifications, and raw sensor events are exported into JSON.
 The configuration file for the connector is stored in `/etc/cb/integrations/event-forwarder/cb-event-forwarder.conf`.

+Starting with version 7.1.0 of Carbon Black EDR, you can use the EDR web console to configure and control Event Forwarder, as long as you follow the installation and configuration steps detailed below.

 ## Support

 The pre-built RPM is supported via our [User eXchange (Jive)](https://community.carbonblack.com/community/developer-relations) and via email to dev-support@carbonblack.com.

 ## Raw Sensor Events

 We have seen a performance impact when exporting all raw sensor events onto the enterprise bus.
 We do not recommend exporting all the events.
 The performance impacts are seen when the events are broadcast on the bus, by enabling the "DatastoreBroadcastEventTypes".
 We recommend that at most, only process and netconn events be broadcast on the event bus.

 ## Quickstart Guide

 The cb-event-forwarder can be installed on any 64-bit Linux machine running CentOS 6.x.
-It can be installed on the same machine as the Cb Response server, or another machine.
+It can be installed on the same machine as the Cb EDR server, or another machine.
-If you are forwarding a large volume of events to QRadar (for example, all file modifications and/or registry modifications), or are forwarding events from a Cb Response cluster, then installing it on a separate machine is recommended.
+If you are forwarding a large volume of events to QRadar (for example, all file modifications and/or registry modifications), or are forwarding events from a Cb EDR cluster, then installing it on a separate machine is recommended.
-Otherwise, it is acceptable to install the cb-event-forwarder on the Cb Response server itself.
+Otherwise, it is acceptable to install the cb-event-forwarder on the Cb EDR server itself.

 ### Installation